AO-StreetArt/CLyman/docs/pages/advanced_walkthrough.rst

    vault write consul/config/access address=127.0.0.1:8500 token=your-token-here

-To complete the Consul Secrets Engine configuration, we can add a role which Crazy Ivan can use to generate consul ACL tokens.
+To complete the Consul Secrets Engine configuration, we can add a role which Clyman can use to generate consul ACL tokens.

 .. code-block:: bash

    vault write consul/roles/new-role policy=$(base64 <<< 'key "" {policy="read"} service "" {policy="write"}')

-Next, let's finish the PKI Secrets Engine configuration, which will allow Crazy Ivan to generate SSL Certificates from Vault on startup.
+Next, let's finish the PKI Secrets Engine configuration, which will allow Clyman to generate SSL Certificates from Vault on startup.

 First, we have Vault generate an internal CA certificate (Note that this is not advised